US-Iran peace deal fuel prices impact on OFW families

 Within hours of the peace announcement, oil prices fell 5% to a three-month low.
 Brent crude dropped below $84 per barrel.
 US President Donald Trump posted “Let the oil flow!” as markets reacted to the prospect of uninterrupted Middle Eastern oil exports.
 For the Philippines, which imports nearly all of its crude oil, the US-Iran peace deal fuel prices effect is direct and immediate.

-Unlike countries that subsidize fuel, the Philippines uses a pass-through pricing system — meaning global oil price changes are reflected at the pump almost immediately.
+Unlike countries that subsidize fuel, the Philippines uses a pass-through pricing system — meaning global oil price changes from events like the US-Iran peace deal fuel prices shift are reflected at the pump almost immediately.
 When world oil prices fall, Filipino motorists see the benefit in the next price adjustment cycle.

 Why the Philippines Is the Biggest Winner in Asia